For Prospective Families

 Introduction to an Ever-Expanding World

-Our Lower School history/social studies program seeks to broaden each boy’s awareness and knowledge of the world in which he lives.
-In a developmentally appropriate fashion, as students’ understanding of themselves and others grows, they are introduced to an ever-expanding world.
-Starting locally and reaching beyond the community’s borders, Lower Schoolers learn to identify and examine problems, formulate opinions, and make decisions.
-Lessons across grade levels are enhanced by related field trips, assemblies, and experiential learning.
+Our Lower School history/social studies program broadens each boy’s awareness and knowledge of the world.
+As students’ understanding of themselves and others grows, they are introduced to an ever-expanding world in developmentally appropriate ways.
+Starting locally and reaching beyond their community, boys learn to identify and examine problems, formulate opinions, and make decisions.
+Lessons are enhanced by field trips, assemblies, and experiential learning.

-In the primary years, students explore their own identities and learn more about their relatives and ancestors.
-They learn how to be a valued classmate, teammate, and friend, in addition to learning about their surrounding communities.
-Boys research important people in history and are introduced to a wide variety of cultural traditions and holidays around the world.
-Lessons and activities designed to explore diversity, equity, and inclusion are woven across the curriculum and promote a sense of belonging and appreciation for differences.
+In the primary years, boys explore their identities and learn about relatives and ancestors.
+They discover how to be valued classmates, teammates, and friends while also learning about their communities.
+They research historical figures and are introduced to a variety of cultural traditions and global holidays.
+Lessons in diversity and inclusion are woven throughout the curriculum to promote belonging and appreciation for differences.

-In the intermediate years, students dive deeper into current events, important figures, geography, and early American history.
-They begin to understand there are multiple perspectives to explore when learning about the past and other cultures.
-In third grade, students look forward to an ever-popular pioneering adventure along the Oregon Trail, and then in fourth grade, the boys embark on a time-honored culminating experience as they come together to create and reenact a bustling town in Colonial America, circa 1764.
+In the intermediate years, students dive deeper into current events, geography, early American history, and the lives of significant individuals.
+They begin to understand and consider multiple perspectives when studying the past and other cultures.
+Third graders look forward to a popular pioneering adventure along the Oregon Trail, while fourth graders take part in a culminating experience by creating and reenacting a bustling Colonial American town circa 1764.